The material can hide just about anything. Image Credit: YouTube / Hyperstealth Corp

 I want some!
 Hopefully a few talented visual artists will get to play with it in the near future.
 I'd love to see this stuff in museums much more than as a tool of warfare...

 I need the exact opposite - a screen that makes it look like I'm actually at work!
 Something life-size, made out of lightweight material like a large board of... card?
 And then cut to shape.
 Wow!
 I'm gonna patent this technology as soon as I perfect it.
 Now, if only I had a catchy name for this? wrt the material - it certainly is clever: the screen is collecting light from the edges at the back of the curve and carrying it to the front.
 This is very much the way fibre-optic bundles have been used in endoscopes for decades, but I suspect these screens use thin sheets.
-Note how it needs ...
+Note how i...
 [More]

 honestly big deal. see how the "cloak" has to be curved? well there is a focal point of that curve and its about 20 inches behind it. when objects are close to it it doesnt work. its probably that plastic that has those groves in it that they use for those 3D shifting illusions on kids toys...the ones that you look at one way and then as you move your head side to side the image shifts and looks 3D. cool, but definitely not high tech.